JeremySeverson/board-game-summary/summaries/five-tribes.md

     * 1-2 players: 8 Camels & 1 Turn Marker
     * 3-4 players: 12 Blue/Pink Camels & 2 Turn Markers
 2. Give each player 50 Gold Coins (9x 5 & 5x 1)
-3. Shuffle 30 tiles and place randomly to make 5 x 6 grid
+3. Shuffle tiles and place randomly to make 5 x 6 grid
-4. Mix all 90 meeples in bag, randomly draw 3 from the bag for each tile
+4. Mix all meeples in bag, randomly draw 3 from the bag and place on each tile
 5. Randomly place Turn Markers on the Bid Order Track
 6. Shuffle Resource cards and draw 9 faceup in a row next to Resource draw pile
 7. Shuffle Djinn cards and draw 3 faceup and place next to Djinn draw pile